 The 2020 ESRP Regional Pre-Design application period is now closed.
 For more information, visit the ESRP Regional Pre-Design Projects page.

 For more information about currently and previously funded projects, visit the Salish Sea Wiki page.

 The Small Grants Program has similar goals as the restoration and protection program with a focus on local engagement and restoring and protecting beach systems.
 Projects are eligible to receive awards between $30,000 and $150,000.
 At least $500,000 is available each biennium for the program.

-The 2020 ESRP Small Grants Program grant program is now accepting applications!
+The 2020 ESRP Small Grants Program grant program is now closed.
 For more information, visit the ESRP Small Grants Program page.